Loading...

 My role today is to help you to achieve today's learning objective.

-I'm really looking forward to teaching you, so let's get started.
+I'm really looking forward to teaching you.

 In today's lesson, we're going to be learning about what made early modern Britain a patriarchal society.

-There are two really important keywords for today's lesson and they are patriarchal and aristocratic.
+There are two really important keywords for today's lesson, and they are patriarchal and aristocratic.

 Patriarchal relates to a society that is controlled by men.